Keep track of clinical trial cost and risk

 One of the most common causes of a trial ending uninformatively is underpowering.
 There are several indicators of high risk of uninformativeness which can be identified in a protocol, such as a lack of and or an inadequate statistical analysis plan, use of non-standard endpoints, or the use of cluster randomisation.
 Low-risk trials are often run by well-known institutions with external funding and an international or intercontinental array of sites.
 These indicators can be referred to as features or parameters.

-ThIS PROJECT SHOWS what is possible with natural language processing.
-THE TOOL MAY BE EXTENDED IN FUTURE TO identify a more complete set of cost, complexity, or uninformativeness risk factors.
+This project shows what is possible with natural language processing.
+The tool may be extended in future to identify a more complete set of cost, complexity, or uninformativeness risk factors.

-Benefits or details include:
+Benefits or details include

-The risk factors which the tool identifies are:
+The risk factors the tool identifies

 The features are then passed into a scoring formula which scores the protocol from 0 to 100, and then the protocol is flagged as HIGH, MEDIUM or LOW risk